 \textbf{Comparisons on the SEASONET Dataset.} SEASONET is a large-scale multi-label LULC scene understanding dataset.
-It includes 1,759,830 images from Sentinel-2 tiles, and can be used for scene classification, segmentation and retrieval tasks.
-In this study, we evaluate the segmentation performance on this dataset.
+It includes 1,759,830 images from Sentinel-2 tiles, and can be used for scene classification, segmentation, and retrieval tasks.
+In this study, we evaluate segmentation performance on this dataset.
 On this dataset, we evaluate the widely-used semantic segmentation method DeeplabV3 \cite{chen2017rethinking} with three different backbones: ResNet-50, ConvNext, and Swin-Tiny.
 Upernet and SegFormer \cite{xie2021segformer} with mixed-Transformer encoders (MiT) are also compared.
 Table \ref{T-SEASONET} reports the benchmarking results.
 It can be seen that ResNet-50 and Swin-Tiny obtain comparable results and clearly surpass other backbones.
 SegFormer with MiT encoder clearly outperforms other models.
-We can also find that the results obtained using EarthNets can significantly outperform performance reported in existing work \cite{kossmann2022seasonet}.
+We also find that the results obtained using EarthNets significantly outperform performance reported in existing work \cite{kossmann2022seasonet}.

 \textbf{Comparisons on the GeoNRW Dataset.} The benchmarking results on the GeoNRW dataset are displayed in Table \ref{T-GEONRW}.
-Five segmentation methods, namely, FCN \cite{longfcn}, DeeplabV3+ \cite{chen2018encoder}, PSPNet \cite{zhao2017pyramid}, Upernet \cite{xiao2018unified} and SegFormer \cite{xie2021segformer} with mixed-Transformer encoders (MiT) are evaluated on this Dataset. we can observe that Transformer-based models like SegFormer and Swin Transformer perform better than other methods.
+Five segmentation methods, FCN \cite{longfcn}, DeeplabV3+ \cite{chen2018encoder}, PSPNet \cite{zhao2017pyramid}, Upernet \cite{xiao2018unified} and SegFormer \cite{xie2021segformer} with mixed-Transformer encoders (MiT), are evaluated on this dataset.
+We observe that Transformer-based models like SegFormer and Swin Transformer perform better than other methods.
 However, the performance of ViT-Small is worse than ResNet-50.
-When comparing with the reported results in existing work, we can find that using the EarthNets platform can obtain clearly better performance.
+In comparison to the reported results in existing work, we can find that using the EarthNets platform can obtain clearly better performance.